runspired/listicle/blog-posts/part-1.md

 - Our app.js file is 20.74 Mb but compresses to 183.5 Kb
 - Our vendor.js file is 690 Kb but compresses to 174.9 Kb

-Note I am not sure what the compression algorithm used or settings are here, later when we implement asset-size monitoring we will use [Brotli](https://en.wikipedia.org/wiki/Brotli) with compression set to Max (11).
+Note I am not sure what compression algorithm is used or what settings it is used with above, later when we implement asset-size monitoring we will use [Brotli](https://en.wikipedia.org/wiki/Brotli) with compression set to Max (11).

 What does this translate to in app performance?
 I took a quick profile of a page load to see.